Stebalien/localtime/README.md

 A daemon for keeping the system timezone up-to-date based on the current location.

+## Configuring GeoClue

+Unfortunately, GeoClue is stubbornly a Gnome and desktop-centric service.
+There's no way (literally) to use it from a system service without manual intervention, unless you can convince them to add your app to a whitelist.
+You can:

+1. Configure a geoclue agent (e.g., the demo agent), and configure the demo agent to allow `localtimed`.
+I've tried having localtime autostart this if it can't find an agent running, but GeoClue insisted that there was no agent running anyways.
+2. Disable geoclue agents by clearing the agent whitelist in `/etc/geoclue/geoclue.conf`.
+This is by far the simplest approach, but it will allow arbitrary apps to get your location.

 ## Install

 If possible, use your package manager: